First Potteries: Liveries

-Crewe depot has been closed and has transferred vehicles and services to Newcastle-under-Lyme.
-In October 2013 First Potteries took responsibility for First Midlands' depots in Hereford and Worcester.

-Fleet
+Fleet and depots

-As of March 2013 the fleet consisted of 185 buses.
+As of March 2013, the fleet consisted of 185 buses based in the Adderley Green area of Stoke-on-Trent.
+A small number of buses use an outstation in Newcastle-under-Lyme.

 First Potteries received its first new buses in 8 years in 2014, when nine brand new Wright Streetlite Max MicroHybrid vehicles were delivered to Adderley Green depot.
 A tenth was delivered in 2015, which was the first bus within FirstGroup to have a Euro6 engine.

 Further new buses were bought in October 2016, with new Alexander Dennis Enviro 200 MMCs used on routes 21, 21A, 23 and 23A.

-Depot

-First Potteries operations are based in the Adderley Green area of Stoke-on-Trent.
-A small number of buses use an outstation in Newcastle-under-Lyme.